Should you use a VPN with Tails?

 Data packets go from the computer to the VPN and then to the Tor network by a permanent entry guard, which creates an endpoint server to receive data before reaching the Tor network.

 The connection is encrypted by the VPN.
 Therefore, there’s little difference between a permanent entry guard and a direct connection from the computer to the Tor network.

-Here, if Tor is compromised, the attacker would have to bypass the VPN’s security as well.
+The attacker must bypass the VPN’s security if Tor or Tor exit nodes are compromised.
 This is much safer than accessing Tor directly.

 Circuit Switching isn’t supported when using a VPN over the Tor network.

-The anonymity of the network built with VPN over Tor greatly depends on the VPN’s anonymity.
+The anonymity of the network built with a VPN over Tor greatly depends on the VPN’s anonymity.